Fáilte chuig láithreán gréasáin eTenders

 Notice to Buyers

 On 18th August 2014, eTenders released new features to assist Buyers with entering award details for all tenders both above and below threshold.
 This is a separate step to publishing awards on OJEU.
 Buyers must enter award details and value for all tenders in respect of all competition types including mini-competitions.
 This is in accordance with Circular 10/2014.

 Electronic tendering will be a European requirement in the near future.
 To register as a new Public Sector Buyer, please contact your organisation's eTenders administrator or if registering as a new Contracting Authority, please Complete the registration form which is available by clicking HERE (Save the file to your computer first and then open it).
 Please email the completed form to the eTenders helpdesk at firstname.lastname@example.org

 o If you are publishing the tender on behalf of a third-party then a buyer account needs to be created for that third-party client.

 o Schools should always be the contracting authority not the Architect, Engineer or Consultant contracted to do the work.

-o School principal should always approve by email to firstname.lastname@example.org that an architect can be added to their account as company user.
+o School principal and all other authorities should always approve by email to email@example.com that an architect can be added to their account as company user.

 · Email the helpdesk on